 More than just authoring tools, Global eLearning works with many custom platforms – some quite sophisticated – to incorporate multi-lingual components of OST, voice, captions, subtitles, and video into presentations of learning content.

--Yes.
-Engineered and post-edited with human specialists to deliver the best possible, natural sounding voice.
+- Ability to Deliver Text-to-Speech (TTS): Yes.
+Engineered and post-edited with human specialists to deliver the best possible, natural-sounding voice.

 Many of our clients will hand to us 20, 30, 40 or more modules to localize into a single target language.
 This type of volume has its natural economy of scale advantages, but Global eLearning also understands that mass production may introduce mass errors with ultimate users if not checked ahead of time.
 Our responsibility is to evaluate the target audience’s feedback on early modules to assure that errors are minimized and not repeated.